10up/headstartwp/site/documentation/01-Getting Started/quick-setup.md

 ### Environment Variables

-By default the starter project will point to `js1.10up.com`.
+By default, the starter project will point to `js1.10up.com`.
 Either change the `NEXT_PUBLIC_HEADLESS_WP_URL` variable or create a `.env.local` file to override the default env variables.

-If you're developing locally and using HTTPS with WordPress and you don't have valid certs, you will need to add `NODE_TLS_REJECT_UNAUTHORIZED=0` as a env variable
+If you're developing locally and using HTTPS with WordPress and you don't have valid certs, you will need to add `NODE_TLS_REJECT_UNAUTHORIZED=0` as an env variable

 ```
 NEXT_PUBLIC_HEADLESS_WP_URL=https://wordpress.test